 Your friends and family want to see your child succeed, and some are just plain tired of buying plastic toys that kids will outgrow or that will become obsolete in just a few short months.
 Using a service like CollegeBacker gives these important people a chance to contribute in a meaningful way each birthday or holiday.

-The 529 plan supports and even encourages gifts from friends and family; gifts under $13,000 are exempt to gift tax, so your savings can grow even more quickly.
+The 529 plan supports and even encourages gifts from friends and family; gifts under $13,000 are exempt to the gift tax, so your savings can grow even more quickly.
 The Coverdell limitations do not make it suitable for getting others involved, so you can’t easily accept gifts or allow others to contribute to your child’s education.

 Tax Advantages and Considerations